d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 The inputs are $x_1, \ldots, x_d$.
-We refer to $d$ as the *number of inputs* or *feature dimensionality* in the input layer.
+We refer to $d$ as the *number of inputs* or the *feature dimensionality* in the input layer.
 The output of the network is $o_1$.
 Because we are just trying to predict a single numerical value,